 You get asked lots of well-intentioned questions by tourists because they've mistaken you for someone who knows meaningful information about the Palace.
 All you are given to satisfy their curiosity is a thin red book, containing mostly irrelevant facts for each section.
 (Did you know that the gravel on the Buckingham Palace forecourt gets cleaned daily?
 Did you?)

 If I didn't know the answer, I'd stall and check this bible, while thinking up a guess or a lie.
 Just like when someone stops you on the street for directions, anything's better than that abject admission of failure, "I really don't know, sorry."

 As weeks wore on, a game emerged between wardens of making up silly answers to difficult questions; the more ridiculous, the better.
 The best zinger I heard was that the Grand Ballroom electricity was powered by hamsters running underground on little wheels.
 God, we knew how to laugh.

-YOU CAN'T SHAG ON THE THRONE
+YOU CAN'T HAVE sex ON THE THRONE

 You promise to maintain the lifelong friendships, but the memories of the best summer of your mediocre young life last much longer than the people, most of whom you never see again.
-Plus: you get to say you've done a shit at the Queen's house.
+Plus: you get to say you've taken a shit at the Queen's house.